 The Company's exposure to foreign currency risk is on its cash, receivables, accounts payable and accrued liabilities.
-At April 30, 2016, a hypothetical change of 10% in the foreign exchange rate between the Canadian dollar and US dollar would have a material effect of \$603,000 on loss and comprehensive loss; a hypothetical change of 10% in the foreign exchange rate between the Canadian dollar and the Mexican Peso would have a material effect of \$8,000 on loss and comprehensive loss.
+At April 30, 2017, a hypothetical change of 10% in the foreign exchange rate between the Canadian dollar and US dollar would have a material effect of \$196,000 on loss and comprehensive loss; a hypothetical change of 10% in the foreign exchange rate between the Canadian dollar and the Mexican Peso would have an effect of \$7,000 on profit or loss.